 “The Girl with the Shiniest Wizard” comes in at number 9 on the list of best British wrestlers.
 For my money, she is the best female British wrestler currently on the scene.

 Being Welsh, my bias towards anyone from our country is off the charts, and shamelessly this is no different.
 However, I firmly believe that she would have been a future WWE Women’s Champion had WWE not been stupid and released such a great talent.
-Hopefully AEW signs Nixon Newell so we can see her back on television as soon as possible.

 Before she was known as Tegan Nox in WWE, the girl from Bargoed wrestled on the UK circuit under the name Nixon Newell.